kevinyang372/algorithm-studies/SystemDesign/concurrency.md

   - The processes all run at the same time on different processors
   - Requires many CPUs / cores

-## Pre-emptive Multitasking
+## Pre-emptive Multitasking (Multithreading)
 In Python, the library that uses the pre-emptive multitasking is `threading`.
-It works by allowing users to create multiple threads for the tasks and allow the processors to switch between them
+It works by allowing users to create multiple threads for the tasks and allow the processors to switch between them.
+This increases the utility of a single CPU by switching to a new thread when encountering a wait for I/O output.
 ```Python
 import concurrent.futures
 import requests